tomwbond/levystag/script.md

 **Sir John Falstaff:**
 *Nodding in agreement*
 “Aye, ‘twas a spectacle, indeed well-played!
-But Malvolio’s fall was stiff and staid.”
+But Titania’s fall was stiff and staid.”

 **First Witch:**
 “Declare we must, the winner bold,